-This cost doesn’t even take into account the variety of tools and software applications that are required to ensure this team performing at an optimal level (an industry that has grown 10x in the last decade).
-Specific marketing and design tools, that nearly all agencies maintain, can cost your company $1000’s of dollars per month in additional overhead.
+This cost doesn’t even take into account the variety of tools and software applications required to ensure this team performs at an optimal level (an industry that has grown 10x in the last decade).
+Specific marketing and design tools that nearly all agencies maintain can cost your company $1000’s of dollars per month in additional overhead.

 Let’s face it, if marketing isn’t your company’s core competency, hiring for it, training, and leading a marketing team probably aren’t your core competencies either.
-Instead, they are potential time stealing activities that could be converted into pursuits that drive the bottom line of your organization.
+Instead, they are potential time stealing activities that could convert into pursuits that drive the bottom line of your organization.

-According to statistics, the average duration an employee stays at a job is 2.8 years and that number only decreases when employees feel undervalued or don’t feel that the organization they work for is aligned with their career interests.
-This means that your organization won’t be hiring and training these positions once but conceivably every couple of years.
+According to statistics, the average duration an employee stays at a job is 2.8 years.
+That number only decreases when employees feel undervalued or don’t feel that their organization aligns with their career interests.
+This means that your organization won’t hire and train for these positions once but conceivably every couple of years.
 This revolving door of talent only further hinders your overall business growth.

-The concern for many business owners when they are considering outsourcing is the loss of transparency.
-Outsourcing requires a significant amount of trust and there is no shortage of stories of companies that have been burned by manipulative organizations only seeking profit, not their client’s best interest.
+The concern for many business owners when they consider outsourcing is the loss of transparency.
+Outsourcing requires a significant amount of trust.
+There is no shortage of stories of companies that have been burned by manipulative organizations that only seek profit, not their client’s best interest.

 Fortunately, this is the exception and not the norm, especially when outsourcing tasks like digital marketing.
 With the right agency, you will still retain access to all of your data and efforts.
 Furthermore, you will receive regular reports and insights from your service contractor to better manage your ROI.

-Outsourcing or contracting out functions in your organization is a major decision and one that shouldn’t be taken lightly.
-Used correctly though, it can provide a wide variety of benefits to your company.
+Outsourcing or contracting out functions in your organization is a major decision that shouldn’t be taken lightly.
+Used correctly, though, it can provide a wide variety of benefits to your company.

 Knowing where you are and what your organization needs are a great starting point.
 Need a hand?
 Give us a call.

-The team at PHOS Creative is here to help you identify opportunities for growth, craft a strategy on how to capitalize on them and realize the full potential of those opportunities.
+The team at PHOS Creative is here to help you identify opportunities for growth and craft a strategy to capitalize on them and realize the full potential of those opportunities.